 STUDENT DORMITORIES

 Thanks to an agreement with the Maria Curie-Skłodowska University in Lublin, a limited number of spots in student dormitories will be available during the conference.
-Please contact the organizing committee it you are interested.
+The price for a bed in a two-bed room is 80 PLN (~19 EUR) per night.
+Please contact the organising committee it you are interested.

 GENERAL INFORMATION